Skip to content

 Note that if errors are ignored when reading a file, the ignored errors are available by using the ProjectFile.getIgnoredErrors() method.

-By default MPXJ assumes that XER files are encoded using Windows-1252.
-The UniversalProjectReader understands Unicode Byte Order Marks (BOM) and will adjust the encoding appropriately if a BOM is present.
-If you have an XER file with an unusual encoding, you can manually set the encoding used by the reader.
+By default MPXJ assumes that XER files use the Windows-1252 Charset.
+The UniversalProjectReader understands Unicode Byte Order Marks (BOM) and will adjust the Charset appropriately if a BOM is present.
+If you have an XER file with an unusual encoding, you can manually set the Charset used by the reader.

 import net.sf.mpxj.ProjectFile;